cloudmesh/cloudmesh-cc/api/source/mnist.md

-# Running MNIST Workflow on Rivanna
+# MNIST Workflows

+For this example we use UVA's Rivanna machine.
+Please adopt it to your HPC machine.

 We can test Rivanna's GPUs and benchmark their runtimes for running several MNIST